PterRim/throttle/README.md

 # throttle

-a simple reactive system built on top of ppropagator supports mono-directional subscription
+a simple reactive system built on top of ppropagator supports multi-directional dataflow

 To install dependencies: